Sit & Reach Test

 Interpreting Your Results

-Your sit and reach distance is compared to normative data based on age and gender.
-Greater reach distances indicate better flexibility in the lower back and hamstrings.
-Poor flexibility in these areas may contribute to lower back pain and increased risk of muscle strains.
+Your distance is compared to normative data based on age and gender.
+Greater distances indicate better flexibility in the lower back and hamstrings, which is important for injury prevention and overall mobility.

 Want to easily track and monitor your progress on the Sit & Reach Test?
 The Fitness Tests app provides detailed tracking, personalized insights, and comparison with normative data to help you achieve your fitness goals.